 With the Employment Score, we treat all long-term, full-time legal jobs with employers the same.
 For example, a job with a large law firm counts the same as a job with a very small law firm, even though we have data for this distinction.
 We do not, however, have data for distinguishing among lawyer jobs at large law firms.
 Wide variances by pay, prestige, practice settings, and practice specialties exist.
 Neither do we have data that distinguish among placement in alternative internal staffing tracks, e.g. staff attorneys versus associates at law firms.

-Though the picture is incomplete, nine-month outcomes are nevertheless very important.
-In this profession, the first job matters.
-In this education climate, with costs as high as they are, much emphasis focuses on these outcomes because roughly 9/10 graduates debt-financed at least some of their J.D. education.
+Though the picture is incomplete, nine/ten-month outcomes are nevertheless very important.
+In the legal profession, the first job matters.
+In this education climate, with costs as high as they are, much emphasis focuses on these outcomes because roughly 85% of graduates debt-financed at least some of their J.D. education.
 Initial loan payments are due shortly after graduation, whether or not the graduate's outcome reflect the successes he or she will find or lose throughout a career.

 Were the data available, the scores and rates would still suffer from the self-selection problem.
 For instance, graduates may be inclined to move across state lines only after having received a job offer.
 This would create a very high score/rate within that state, but would not take into account students who want to move but have not found jobs.
 Likewise, students may cross state lines because they have been unable to find work in their preferred state and believe another state presents better opportunities.